Whether you think you can or you can’t – you’re right.Henry Ford

 To make this personal for you, think back to the earlier experiment in this post.
 What do you notice about yourself doing or saying something that isn’t true for you?
 What are you afraid of losing by sharing your truth?

 Practice noticing the lie and getting curious about what it’s protecting you from.
-Is it safety, is it love, or both?
+Is it safety, is it love, both, or something else?

 3. Visualize, don’t analyze